jeeberhardt/mobius/docs/source/custom_features.rst

     # secfp -- r2: 0.374 - RMSD: 1.084
     # rdkit -- r2: 0.312 - RMSD: 1.136

-As you can see some fingerprint methods better perform better than others, with the MACCS fingerprint performing the worst with a R^2 or 0.191 and a RMSD of 1.231, compared to fcfp with a R^2 of 0.406 and a RMSD of 1.055.
+As is evident, the performance varies among different fingerprint methods.
+The MACCS fingerprint method turns out to be the underperformer here, scoring an R^2 of 0.191 and an RMSD of 1.231.
+On the other hand, the fcfp method puts up a more impressive show with an R^2 of 0.406 and an RMSD of 1.055, however it's still not that great.
+Clearly, there is some room for improvement!